hphelion/documentation/commercial/GA1/commerical.services-scale-out-swift.md

 You can expand the object storage by adding one or more nodes to object-ring:1.
 But you can still continue to use storage-policy:0, if you continue to use the old container to store data.

-HP Helion OpenStack Swift ships a tool set- ringos which helps to create scale-out Swift.
+HP Helion OpenStack Swift provides a utility named ringos which helps to create scale-out Swift.
 For more details, see [ringos]( /helion/openstack/GA1/services/object/pyringos/) manual.

 ##Scale-out Swift architecture